| Richard

 he met with great civility form the inhabitants,

+as a distressed seaman.
 He departed the island, and made his way back

 to europe subsisting on the charity of local people